Story

 • Law enforcement — There will be law enforcement represented in Hawkins in the form of both local Player Character law enforcement officers and in the nebulous form of outside law enforcement agencies such as the FBI or US Marshals.
 The local sheriffs both are perceived as and actually are decent people in the context of this story.
 Even though, you know, ACAB.
 The town sheriff gets called when your cat is up a tree, when your deadbeat boyfriend won’t leave you alone, and when your kid goes missing.

 • Racism — Hawkins will not be directly including racism as a plot point or underlying point of concern.
 Issues of race may be part of individual character stories based on player interest with the consent of all parties involved.
-We recognize that there is a fine line between ignoring/minimizing societal issues and forcing people to engage in unpleasant issues and we will address this with care.
+We recognize that there is a fine line between ignoring/minimizing societal issues and forcing people to engage and we will address this with care.

 • Homophobia — A lot of 1980s media includes both casual and serious homophobia.
 This will not be a primary component of our characters/plots.
 I’m gonna be real with you, this is a pretty queer LARP production company, we don’t want to put a lot of effort into setting up fictional homophobia when there’s plenty of real homophobia in the world.
 As this is the 1980s, this also extends to HIV/AIDS.
 HIV/AIDS will not be present in this game.
 (There are good LARPs about the history of the AIDS crisis out there, we do not need to fill that gap).
 There will be queer characters, and there may be individual character stories featuring homophobia based on player interest, with the consent of all parties involved, but homophobia will not be a general plot point.